Madžid Šošić

-Madžid Šošić (/bs/; born 12 August 2002) is a Bosnian professional footballer who plays as an attacking midfielder for Bosnian Premier League club Željezničar, which he captains, and the Bosnia and Herzegovina national team.
+Madžid Šošić (/bs/; born 12 August 2002) is a Bosnian professional footballer who plays as an attacking midfielder for Bosnian Premier League club Željezničar.

 Šošić started his professional career at Hajduk Split, playing first in its reserve team, before being loaned to Zrinjski Mostar in 2021 and to Radomlje in 2022.
 He joined Željezničar in 2025.

 A former youth international for Bosnia and Herzegovina, Šošić made his senior international debut in 2024.

 Club career

 Hajduk Split

 Šošić started playing football at his hometown club Iskra Bugojno in 2007, before joining the youth academy of Željezničar in 2011.
 In August 2020, he signed a three-year deal with Croatian team Hajduk Split.
 He made his professional debut playing for Hajduk Split's reserve squad against Opatija on 14 August at the age of 18.
 On 29 November, he scored his first professional goal in a triumph over Međimurje.

 In July 2021, Šošić was sent on a season-long loan to Zrinjski Mostar.
 In September, he suffered a severe knee injury, which was diagnosed as an anterior cruciate ligament tear and was ruled out for at least six months.

 In July 2022, he was loaned to Slovenian side Radomlje until the end of the campaign.
 In August 2023, his loan was extended for an additional season.

 In June, Šošić prolonged his contract with Hajduk Split until June 2026.
 He made his official debut for the team in a Croatian Cup game against Bilogora on 17 September 2024.